patchamama/The-last-book-page/README.md

 ![GitHub kanban board](docs/agile/kanban.png)

 A GitHub Issue was created for each User Story, which was then allocated to a milestone (Epic).
-Each User Story has defined acceptance criteria to make it clear when the User Story has been completed.
-The acceptance criteria are further broken down into tasks to facilitate the User Story's execution.
-The issues were closed automatically when the pull request was linked to the issue, most of them were closed automatically but some were closed manually.

 ## Security Features and Defensive Design